arpitbbhayani/knowledge-base/system-design/sending-payload-in-an-http-get-request/gist.md

 It is a common myth that we could not pass the request body in the HTTP GET request.
 HTTP 1.1 specification neither enforces nor suggests this behavior.

-This means it is up to implementing the application web servers - Flask, uWSGI, etc. - to see if it parses the request body in the HTTP GET request.
+This means it is up to implementing the application web servers- Flask, uWSGI, etc.- to see if it parses the request body in the HTTP GET request.
 To do this, just check the request object you would be getting in your favorite framework.

 ⚡ What can we do with this information?